Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 The Executive Summary

-Who this is for: Founders and agency owners in the $100K–$150K/month band working 45–50 hours weekly, fielding 30–60 operational questions a week, and feeling like the decision bottleneck for a 5–7 person team.
+Who this is for: Founders and agency owners in the $100K–$150K/month band working 45–50 hours weekly and fielding 30–60 decisions from a 5–7 person team.

 Written by Nour Boustani for $100K–$150K/month founders and operators who want to reclaim 15–20 hours a week for strategy without losing control, slowing decisions, or gambling on an unstructured leadership hire.